TooJuicyNCh3wy/Java-notes/Andy's Notes.md

 Byte
 - A group of binary digit or bits operated on as a bit
   - For bit it's usually eight
 ### C
+Class
+1. A set of objects which shares common characteristics/behavior and common properties/attributes
+2. A blueprint for creating objects.
+It defines the properties and behaviors that the objects from the class will have.

 Computer
 - an Electric device that stores and process data

+Console Inpute
+- to recieve input into form the keyboard

+Console Output
+- to display output on the monitor

+Console
+1. provides information about the Java version, user directory, and any error message that occurs while running an applet or application
+2. an old computer term that refers to the text entry and display device of a computer.

 Core
 - is the part of the processor that performs the reading and executing of instructions.

 ### D
 ### E
 Encoding scheme